 • It has become very difficult to compete with today’s online book distributors.
 (If you have any doubt, see how many independent bookstores you have left in your town!
 Even the chains that existed when I started writing are nearly all gone now.)
 Book buyers have come to expect big discounts, quick deliveries, and in many cases, free shipping.
 Be prepared to take a pretty big hit here.
 Even small books cost a lot to ship, and prices keep going up.

 • If you can get your books on Amazon or other online distributors, so much the better.
 If you self-publish, price your books at a high-enough rate to be able to offer the discount these distributors or bookstores would request.
 (A few other things to consider: Printing on the spine for spine-out display, an ISBN number, and bar code.
 See RR Bowker for more information.)

-Note: Unless you are really good at desktop publishing and design and have a firm grasp of book layout and design conventions, you definitely want to consider hiring this out.
+Note: Unless you are really good at desktop publishing and design and have a firm grasp of eBook layout and design conventions, you definitely want to consider hiring this out.
 And by all means, get your work edited by a professional editor before you go to print.

 • Special note for speakers and consultants: If you are also hoping to build a career or side business as a speaker, look for any opportunity you can get to speak on your book topic, or a related subject.
 Professional conferences are always a great place to start, but keep in mind that most educational conferences expect you to pay your own transportation, lodging, and meal expenses, and in many cases, the conference registration as well.
 Your local schools, PTAs, libraries, and bookstores may also be open to hosting a presentation or booksigning.
 Network with other speakers and get yourself seen as much as possible.